ZanePearton/ZanePearton/README.md

     <p>I'm a Software Engineering specialist at Accenture with Aus/EU citizenship, specializing in fusing software development with operations.
 My technical range is broad, covering everything from cloud platforms and containerization to CRM systems and 3D modeling.</p>
   </div>
 <h2 align="center" class="section-heading">🌐 Connect with Me</h2>
+<p> To connect with me, you can find my professional profile and contact details on LinkedIn, or explore more about my projects and interests through my Linktree.
+Feel free to reach out for collaborations, opportunities, or just to exchange ideas about the latest in software development and technology.
+Let's innovate together! </p>
 <div align="center">
   <a href="https://www.linkedin.com/in/zane-pearton">
     <img src="https://img.shields.io/badge/ZanePearton-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"/>